luolsph/academic-kickstart/content/publication/MORA/index.md

 publication_types: ["3"]

 # Publication name and optional abbreviated publication name.
-publication: "The Canadian Journal of Statistics (invited revision)"
+publication: "The Canadian Journal of Statistics"
 publication_short: ""

 abstract: "New data collection and storage technologies have given rise to